-Summer of 1983, Northern Italy.
-An American-Italian is enamored by an American student who comes to study and live with his family.
-Together they share an unforgettable summer full of music, food, and romance that will forever change them.
+In 1983, the son of an American professor is enamored by the graduate student who comes to study and live with his family in their northern Italian home.
+Together, they share an unforgettable summer full of music, food, and romance that will forever change them.

 5 of 12 people found this review helpful.

 Was this review helpful to you?